 The majority of a dose of Vasopressin is metabolized and rapidly destroyed in the liver and kidneys.
 Vasopressin has a plasma half-life of about 10 to 20 minutes.
-Approximately 5% of a subcutaneous dose of Vasopressin is excreted in urine unchanged after four hours.
+Approximately 5% of a subcutaneous dose of Vasopressin is excreted in urine unchanged after 4 hours.

-INDICATIONS AND USAGE
+INDICATIONS AND USAGE:

 This drug should not be used in patients with vascular disease, especially disease of the coronary arteries, except with extreme caution.
 In such patients, even small doses may precipitate anginal pain, and with larger doses, the possibility of myocardial infarction should be considered.

 Vasopressin may produce water intoxication.
-The early signs of drowsiness, listlessness, and headaches should be recognized to prevent terminal coma and convulsions.
+The early signs of drowsiness, listlessness and headaches should be recognized to prevent terminal coma and convulsions.

-General: Vasopressin should be used cautiously in the presence of epilepsy, migraine, asthma, heart failure or any state in which a rapid addition to extracellular water may produce hazard for an already overburdened system.
+Vasopressin should be used cautiously in the presence of epilepsy, migraine, asthma, heart failure or any state in which a rapid addition to extracellular water may produce hazard for an already overburdened system.

 Chronic nephritis with nitrogen retention contraindicates the use of Vasopressin until reasonable nitrogen blood levels have been attained.

-Information for Patients: Side effects such as blanching of skin, abdominal cramps, and nausea may be reduced by taking 1 or 2 glasses of water at the time of Vasopressin administration.
+Side effects such as blanching of skin, abdominal cramps, and nausea may be reduced by taking 1 or 2 glasses of water at the time of Vasopressin administration.
 These side effects are usually not serious and probably will disappear within a few minutes.

-Laboratory Tests: Electrocardiograms (ECG) and fluid and electrolyte status determinations are recommended at periodic intervals during therapy.
+Electrocardiograms (ECG) and fluid and electrolyte status determinations are recommended at periodic intervals during therapy.

 The following drugs may potentiate the antidiuretic effect of Vasopressin when used concurrently: carbamazepine; chlorpropamide; clofibrate; urea; fludrocortisone; tricyclic antidepressants.

 Animal reproduction studies have not been conducted with Vasopressin.
 It is also not known whether Vasopressin can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Vasopressin should be given to a pregnant woman only if clearly needed.

 Doses of Vasopressin sufficient for an antidiuretic effect are not likely to produce tonic uterine contractions that could be deleterious to the fetus or threaten the continuation of the pregnancy.

 Local or systemic allergic reactions may occur in hypersensitive individuals.
-The following side effects have been reported following the administration of Vasopressin.
+The following side effects have been reported following the administration of Vasopressin:

-Body as a Whole: anaphylaxis (cardiac arrest and/or shock) has been observed shortly after injection of Vasopressin.
+Anaphylaxis (cardiac arrest and/or shock) has been observed shortly after injection of Vasopressin.

-Gastrointestinal: abdominal cramps, nausea, vomiting, passage of gas.
+Abdominal cramps, nausea, vomiting, passage of gas.

-Nervous System: tremor, vertigo, "pounding" in head.
+Tremor, vertigo, "pounding" in head.

-Skin and Appendages: sweating, urticaria, cutaneous gangrene.
+Sweating, urticaria, cutaneous gangrene.